philfv9/spmf-server/README.md

 ## Troubleshooting

+Some common problems and solutions are as follows:

 | Symptom | Likely cause | Fix |
 |---|---|---|
 | `Connection refused` on port 8585 | Server not started | Run the startup command from the [Running the Server](#running-the-server) section |